svgeesus/EuroMPE/Design notes.md

 ## MIDI decoding & DAC driving

-Teensy 3.6, because it has two separate SPI busses easily acessible.
+Teensy 3.6, because it has two separate SPI busses easily accessible.
 The speed will also likely help when driving a lot of DACs ( 1 × 16bit on one bus, 5 8 × 14bit on the other).
 Fast single-precision float allows all frequency calculations to be done in float, then rounded for output to DACs.

 Teensy 3.6 uses about 80 mA.